 Foundation - 18 Units

 The Foundation consists of one course each in Oral Communication, Written Communication, Critical Thinking, Mathematics, Physical Sciences and Life Sciences.
 The courses in Physical and Life Sciences will have a lab component.
 Because Oral and Written Communication, Critical Thinking and Math prepare students for success in subsequent coursework, students must pass each of these courses with a C- or better.
 There will be no more than 7 courses offered for any foundation area.
 Foundation courses are not required to be in a breadth pathway, but pathways should identify at least one foundation course in order to familiarize students with pathways early in their careers.
 Students are encouraged to complete the GE Foundation early, preferably prior to their attaining junior standing.

 One course in US History (also counting as a Humanities breadth course) and one course in US Constitution, California State and Local Government (also counting as a Societal Institutions breadth course) from the departments of history and political science, respectively.

-Foundation and American Institutions courses will need to identify which values and student learning outcomes of the GE program they address.
-Course links are encouraged.
+Foundation and American Institutions courses will identify which values and student learning outcomes of the GE program they address.